 Apple Annie is an indigent woman who has always written to her daughter in Spain that she is a member of New York's high society.
-Now her daughter plans to return to America with her new fiance; and his father, a member of Spain's aristocracy.
-Annie must pretend to be wealthy or the count will not give his blessing.
-She gets the help of Dave the Dude, who considers Annie a good luck charm, to obtain a luxury apartment and entertain the visitors, but things don't always go quite as planned...Written by
+With her daughter suddenly en route to America with her new fiancé and his father, a member of Spain's aristocracy, Annie must continue her pretense of wealth or the count will not give his blessing.
+She gets unexpected help from Dave the Dude, a well-known figure in underground circles who considers Annie his good luck charm, and who obtains for her a luxury apartment to entertain the visitors - but this uncharacteristic act of kindness from a man with a disreputable reputation arouses suspicions, leading to complications which further cause things to not always go quite as planned.Written by

 22 of 23 people found this review helpful.

 Was this review helpful to you?